doomvox/raku-study/notes/meeting_2022jul10.md

 4.  rename, move, copy

-    1.  verbal status report: difficulty reproducing the problem
+    1.  difficulty reproducing the problem

         1.  current theory: rename was "failing" after the copy, and silently skipping the ulink, even though the copies were being made